giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 # Use Cases

-## Open Abstraction for Edge Computing

-Modern applications such as AR/VR,
-V2X, or IoT, require bringing compute closer to the edge in order to meet strict bandwidth, latency, and jitter requirements.
-While this deployment process resembles the path taken by the main cloud providers
-(notably, AWS, Facebook, Google and Microsoft) to deploy their large-scale datacenters, the edge presents a key difference: datacenter clouds (both in terms of their infrastructure and the applications run by them) are owned and managed by a single organization, whereas edge clouds involve a complex ecosystem of operators, vendors, and application providers, all striving to provide a quality end-to-end solution to the user.
-This implies that, while the traditional cloud has been implemented for the most part by using vertically optimized and closed architectures, the edge will necessarily need to rely on a complete ecosystem of carefully designed open standards to enable horizontal interoperability across all the involved parties.
-This document envisions ALTO playing a role as part of the ecosystem of open standards that are necessary to deploy and operate the edge cloud.

-As an example, consider a user of an XR application who arrives at his/her home by car.
-The application runs by leveraging compute capabilities from both the car and the public 5G edge cloud.
-As the user parks the car, 5G coverage may diminish (due to building interference) making the home local Wi-Fi connectivity a better choice.
-Further, instead of relying on computational resources from the car and the 5G edge cloud, latency can be reduced by leveraging computing devices (PCs, laptops, tablets) available from the home edge cloud.
-The application's decision to switch from one domain to another, however, demands knowledge about the compute and communication resources available both in the 5G and the Wi-Fi domains, therefore requiring interoperability across multiple industry standards (for instance, IETF and 3GPP on the public side, and IETF and LF Edge {{LF-EDGE}} on the private home side).
-ALTO can be positioned to act as an abstraction layer supporting the exposure of communication and compute information independently of the type of domain the application is currently residing in.

-Future versions of this document will elaborate further on this use case.

-## Optimized placement of microservice components

-Current applications are transitioning from a monolithic service architecture towards the composition of microservice components, following cloud-native trends.
-The set of microservices can have associated SLOs which impose constraints not only in terms of required compute resources (CPU, storage, ...) dependent on the compute facilities available, but also in terms of performance indicators such as latency, bandwidth, etc, which impose restrictions in the networking capabilities connecting the computing facilities.
-Even more complex constrains, such as affinity among certain microservices components could require complex calculations for selecting the most appropriate compute nodes taken into consideration both network and compute information.

-Thus, service/application orchestrators can benefit from the information exposed by ALTO at the time of deciding the placement of the microservices in the network.

 ## Distributed AI Workloads

 Generative AI is a technological feat that opens up many applications such as holding